varan1707/notification-scheduler/README.md

-# notification-scheduler
+# Notification Scheduling system
-Python Project for scheduling and creating notification using the date-time pylibrary
+Python Project for scheduling and creating notifications using the date-time py library